 Is your sweet tooth on the hunt for keto desserts?

-The good news is you don’t have to ghost desserts just because you’re following a low carb keto diet.
+The good news is you don’t have to forego desserts just because you’re following a low carb keto diet.

-With these 35 keto dessert recipes, you can satisfy any sweet craving without ruining your chances of reaching and maintaining ketosis
+With these delicious, low carb keto dessert recipes, you can satisfy any sweet craving without derailing your chances of reaching and maintaining ketosis.

 Here’s a sneak peek at the recipes in this guide so you can jump around or work your way through from start to finish:

-Before you drool all over these delish recipes, you have to know what you’re doing when it comes to low carb desserts or you might ruin all your hard work.
+Before you drool all over these delish recipes, you have to know what you’re doing when it comes to low carb desserts or you run the risk of sabotaging all of your hard work.

-You can have your cake and eat it too on keto.
+Thankfully, you can have your cake and eat it too when following a keto diet.

 And that goes for all types of desserts; from carrot cake to no-bake cookies and even keto cookie dough recipes.

-Keto desserts can be totally original creations, like fat bombs, or they can be made by substituting low carb ingredients for traditional, high-carb baking staples.
+Keto desserts can be totally original creations, like fat bombs, or they can be made by substituting traditional, high-carb baking staples for low carb ingredients.

 #1: Learn The Basics Of Ingredient Hacking